For advice on who to talk to, call

 Rest assured that if it is necessary for you to visit our office, we have carried out the full Government risk assessment.
 You can find full details of that risk assessment here.

 - Are you symptom free? - In advance of the meeting, your Russell-Cooke host will ask you to confirm (by email) that neither you nor any member of your household have any signs or symptoms of COVID-19.
 These symptoms include: cough, high temperature, and unusual fatigue, loss of taste or smell, sore throat, breathing difficulties, chest pain.
 If you or any member of your household have any signs or symptoms of COVID-19 then you will not be able to visit our office.
+You will also not be able to attend our offices if you have received an alert from the NHS Track and Trace app asking you to self-isolate or while you are awaiting COVID-19 test results.
+We will need you to confirm whether the date of the meeting is more than 14 days since you received the second dose of a COVID-19 vaccination.
+If that will not be the case, then please let your Russell-Cooke host know as soon as possible so they can discuss with you what precautions may need to be taken.
 You must let us know if the situation changes prior to your arrival at the office

 - Additional attendees - If you wish to bring colleagues, friends or family members to the meeting then please advise us in advance.
 You will then need to confirm for each attendee that neither they nor any member of their household have any signs or symptoms of COVID-19